By William C. Head, DUI Attorney Atlanta

 After the form is completely filled out, it must be mailed to the Department of Drive Services at P.O.
 Box 80447, Conyers, GA 30013.

-The last page of this form informs the offender that he or she has ten business days after receiving the form to request a hearing in regard to the license revocation.
-In the request, the offender must state why he or she thinks the revocation should be change.
+The last page of this form informs the offender that he or she has 30 days after receiving the form to request a hearing in regard to the license revocation.
+In the request, the offender must state why he or she thinks the revocation should be changed.
 The DDS will then contact the offender to notify him or her if the hearing has been approved or refused.

 If you have recently received a DS-1030 informing you that your license is revoked, contact Attorney William C. (Bubba) Head for experienced legal representation.